• Skip to primary navigation

 • You should have 6 discs about 5 inches in diameter.

-• Add mozzarella cheese to the center of one of your discs and cover with an additional corn disc.
+• Add mozzarella cheese to the center of one of your discs (about 2 tablespoons) and cover with an additional corn disc.

 • Secure the edges by pressing them down and inward.
 Making sure all the edges are closed so the cheese won't ooze out when cooking.